amberframework/asset_pipeline/README.md

 # Asset Pipeline

 Asset Pipeline is a shard written to handle 3 types of assets:
-- Javascript, by using ESM modules and import maps
+- Javascript, by using ESM modules and import maps  (Done! v0.34)
-- CSS/SASS, by utilizing Node SASS from an import map (Pending)
+- CSS/SASS, by utilizing Node SASS from an import map (TBD)
-- Images (Pending)
+- Images (TBD)

 ## Installation